Rachel Brand

 Rachel Lee Brand (born May 1, 1973) is an American lawyer, academic, and former government official.
 She served as the United States Associate Attorney General from May 22, 2017, until February 20, 2018, when she resigned to take a job as head of global corporate governance at Walmart.
 Brand was the first woman to serve as Associate Attorney General.
 She also served as Assistant Attorney General for the Office of Legal Policy in the George W. Bush administration and was appointed by President Barack Obama to serve on the Privacy and Civil Liberties Oversight Board.
 Prior to becoming Associate Attorney General, Brand was an associate professor at Antonin Scalia Law School.

-Career

-Early career
+Early life and education

 Brand was born in Muskegon, Michigan, and raised in Pella, Iowa, where she attended Pella Christian High School.
 Brand studied at the University of Minnesota Morris from 1991 to 1995, graduating with high distinction and honors with a Bachelor of Arts in political science.

 She then attended Harvard Law School, where she was deputy editor-in-chief of the Harvard Journal of Law and Public Policy.
 She graduated in 1998 with a J.D. cum laude.
 After graduating, Brand clerked for Massachusetts Supreme Judicial Court Justice Charles Fried in 1998–1999 and for U.S. Supreme Court Justice Anthony Kennedy in 2002–2003.
 In 1999, she also served as General Counsel for Elizabeth Dole's presidential exploratory committee.
 From 1999 to 2000, Brand worked at the firm Cooper, Carvin, & Rosenthal, now known as Cooper & Kirk.

+Career